-34 CEPH understands that the definition of diversity in non-US settings, as well as the ability to track such data, differs greatly from that in the United States.
-This does not, however, relieve international schools and programs from the obligation to demonstrate efforts and outcomes related to diversity and cultural competency, as defined in appropriate local contexts.
+&lt;sup>38 CEPH understands that the definition of diversity in non-U.S. settings, as well as the ability to track such data, differs greatly from that in the United States.
+This does not, however, relieve international schools and programs from the obligation to demonstrate efforts and outcomes related to diversity and cultural humility, as defined in appropriate local contexts.